To apply for the KT innovation incubator grant competition, projects must meet the following requirements:

 Apply as a project team* that includes a partnership between academic researcher(s) and individual(s) of relevant stakeholder groups**.

 Applicants are expected to complete the application form and carry out the project as a team.
+The lead applicant is the individual of the team that will submit the application form to CHILD-BRIGHT and act as the primary liaison between the project team and CHILD-BRIGHT.

 A post-doctoral, doctoral or master’s student is ineligible to receive a stipend from the KT innovation Incubator if they are receiving any post-doctoral, doctoral or master’s award (e.g. CIHR or FRSQ fellowship)